bvm-org/bvm/README.md

 Dictionaries in the BVM are mutable collections mapping keys (which must be strings) to values (which are not constrained in any way).
 Only references to dictionaries may enter the operand stack, and dictionaries are not functional: they are mutated in place.
+Note that comparison of keys is done on a string basis rather than on an array basis, and also note that the dictionary will take and provide copies of keys so to ensure that you cannot share a string/character-array both on the operand stack and being used as a key by a dictionary.

 * `DICT_START` *(equivalent to `<` in assembly)*
   *Before*: